 - Have a plan – Hiring the best defense attorney gives you the best options to win a dismissal, plea bargain or represent your case at trial.

-Have you been charged and are also looking at how Missouri’s SATOP program works?
+Have you been charged and you’re looking at how Missouri’s SATOP program works?
 Check out this blog:

 What makes the Law Offices of Matthew|Russell|Dempsey different?

-Our combined 15 years of experience as Greene County prosecutors gives us an inside view for how to help our clients navigate the complexities of being charged for Driving While Intoxicated.
+Our combined 30 years of experience as Greene County attorneys gives us an inside view for how to help our clients navigate the complexities of being charged for Driving While Intoxicated.
 We know “the system” like the backs of our hands and our knowledge is your power.
-Call us at 417-882-2522.
+Contact us on our website or call us at 417-882-2522.